mmistakes/minimal-mistakes/_posts/2024-01-26-cats-effect-parallelism.md

 For example, let's pick an organization - `typelevel` and test it:
 ![alt ""](../images/github-contributors-aggregator/typelevel-curl.png)

-Nice, so we have our first interesting domain object - Amount of public repositories, lets model that, shall we? :)
+Nice, so we have our first interesting domain object - Amount of public repositories, let's model that, shall we? :)

 Since it's just a number we could use `Int` or `Long` but Scala 3 supports `opaque types`, so it's better to use that.